TurboVega/image2agon/README.md

 V1.0 - initial upload<br>

+NOTE: The "prepsample.sh" script in the "samples" subdirectory has been renamed to "prepsample_linux.sh", and a new "prepsample_windows.sh" script has been added.
+The "prepsample_linux.sh" should work on a Mac, as well.

 This program converts PNG file data into binary data for use on the AgonLight (TM) retro computer.
 It reads multiple PNG files, combines their needed color palettes, and outputs palette entries in both text and binary, plus it outputs binary pixel data (palette indexes and also color values).
 Additionally,